 An organisational template has been developed to assist with this process and has been broken down into the following sections:

-- Section 1: Qualifications and Current Skills
+- Section 1: Vocational Qualifications and License

 - Section 3: Professional Development in VET / Training and Assessment

 - Section 4: Training Under Supervision